ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-unknown-requests.md

 > This procedure should be used to deal with invalid requests, requests whose `SETUP` stage doesn't match any USB 2.0 standard request, and requests not supported by the device – for instance the `SET_DESCRIPTOR` request is not mandatory.

-✅ Use the `dk::usbd::ep0stall()` helper function to stall endpoint 0 in `nrf52-code/usb-app/src/bin/usb-4.rs`
+✅ Use the `dk::usbd::ep0stall()` helper function to stall endpoint 0 in `nrf52-code/usb-app/src/bin/usb-4.rs` if an invalid request is received.